Wolfram syndrome: Diagnosis

 Nowadays, genetic testing is used commonly to confirm the diagnosis of Wolfram syndrome.
 Initially, people with hereditary optic neuropathy who tested negative for mutation in the common optic neuropathy genes OPA1, OPA3 and LHON were selected for further genetic testing for WS.
 The primary genetic lotus associated with this syndrome is WFS1, and Sanger sequencing of this gene typically confirms the diagnosis.
 Most patient exhibit recessive mutation in WFS1, meaning they inherited two copies of the mutated genes, one from each parents.
 However, some dominant mutation, such as H313Y, have been identified, where one copy of the mutated gene can cause the disorder.
 These dominant mutations are often linked to low-frequency sensorineural hearing loss, which affects the ability to hear low-pitched sounds.
 Additionally, there have been recent discoveries of autosomal dominant diabetes, where diabetes is inherited in a dominant manner, in patients with WFS1 mutations.
 Interpreting genetic testing results requires specialized knowledge due to the complexity of the mutation.

 Detailed family history is important as WS2 inherited in an autosomal recessive manner, and genetic counseling is recommended for affected individuals and their families to understand the inheritance pattern, risks to other family members, and reproductive options.
-A minority of patients have recessive mutation in the CISD2 (WFS2) gene, and for those without WFS1 mutations, Sanger sequencing of WFS2 is conducted.
+A minority of patients have recessive mutation in the CISD2 gene, and for those without WFS1 mutations, sequencing of CISD2 is conducted.
 Efforts are underway to develop diagnosis methods based on exome (sequencing all the protein-coding regions of the genes) and genome sequencing (sequencing the entire genetic code) for Wolfram syndrome and related disorder.

 Other diagnostic tools include audiological tests to identify sensorineural hearing loss, a common feature of Wolfram syndrome, and psychiatric evaluations to address cognitive or behavioral issues arising from neurodegenerative nature of the disease.
 Audiological tests help assess the extent of hearing loss and guide interventions like hearing aids or other assistive devices.
 Psychiatric evaluations are important because the neurological aspects of Wolfram syndrome can lead to cognitive decline or behavioral changes, which require appropriate management and support.